waleedhkhan/waleed.de/src/post/help-with-cto-selection.md

 ---
 title: Bridging the Gap - Simplifying Your CTO Selection Journey
 description: >
-  I can help you pick a CTO or a technical Co-founder (now officially)
+  Guiding You in Selecting Your Ideal CTO or Technical Co-Founder
 date: 2023-06-25
 ---